onlycs/blog/content/The Making Of/Fluid Simulations.md

 $$
 P_i = |\rho_i-\rho_{target}|*k
 $$
-which says, the pressure $P_i$ for a given particle $i$ is the difference between the pressure $\rho$ at $i$ and the target density $\rho_{target}$, multiplied by a strength $k$, which is user-controllable.
+which says, the pressure $P_i$ for a given particle $i$ is the difference between the density $\rho$ at $i$ and the target density $\rho_{target}$, multiplied by a strength $k$, which is user-controllable.
 We only use this once when we calculate the pressure force which repels particles, so there is no need to cache this as well.
 ### Calculating the Pressure Force
 The pressure force is given by the function
 $$